SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

 Virtual instances or virtual machines do not have the traditional sources of entropy mentioned above.
-However, the more recent methods mentioned above do work just fine (RDRAND and RDSEED are not privileged).
+However, the more recent methods mentioned above do work just fine (the CPU instructions are not privileged).

 Alternatively, a virtualized HRNG called `virtio-rng` can be established that injects entropy from the host into the instance, where this